andyavi/Cpp_resources/README.md

 Cpp_resources
 =============

-Storage of C++ files worked on in coding class
+Storage of C++ files that I have made in my free time
->Most of these files are just things that are stored because I want to free up some space.
+>Feel free to use these as you wish